A collection of pus. Usually forms because of infection.

 A metal skeleton of a removable partial denture to support the false teeth and the plastic attachments.

 The mildest form of gum disease: inflammation of gum.
 The earliest sign is bleeding gum.

-A condition that a tooth is not able to come in normally or stuck underneath another tooth or bone.
+A condition where a tooth is not able to come in normally or is stuck underneath another tooth or bone.